 Step 2: Click the Upload button and select your chosen PDF, or drag and drop it onto the designated area.

-Step 3: You’ll see a progress bar appear for the upload itself, followed by another for the conversion process.
-If you are working with a large PDF and/or data set, those steps may take a little while, but overall the process should be swift.
+Step 3: If you are working with a large PDF and/or data set, uploading the file and converting it may take a little while, but overall the process should be swift.
 Once complete, click the Free Download button.

 That’s it!
 Your PDF is now converted to an Excel document (.xlsx), which you can open and edit in Excel to your heart’s content.